tomasvn/til/21-07-2019/NOTES.md

   - function form - allows more customization
   - object shorthand form - easier to use
 * We need to import thunk action which we have created earlier _see redux-movie-discover > fetch.js_

+# Redux Selector
+- one of the main part of core concept of redux
+- we know that redux is divided into three parts - actions, reducers, selectors

+- what is selector?
+  - is a function that we can use to take a value out of the redux state